ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 "user_code"
 : Indicates that the client instance can communicate a human-readable short
-    code to the end-user for use with a stable URL at the AS. {{request-interact-usercode}}
+    code to the end-user for use with a stable URL. {{request-interact-usercode}}

 #### Redirect to an Arbitrary URL {#request-interact-redirect}